JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 * [<span class="table_label">ska::bytell_hash_map</span>](https://github.com/skarupke/flat_hash_map/blob/master/bytell_hash_map.hpp):

   This table is the [culmination](https://probablydance.com/2018/05/28/a-new-fast-hash-table-in-response-to-googles-new-fast-hash-table) of its author's experiments with various hash-table designs, including Robin Hood and SIMD-accelerated tables.
 It is documented most thoroughly by a [presentation](https://www.youtube.com/watch?v=M2fKMP47slQ) he delivered.
 The table is a hybrid of open addressing and [separate chaining](https://en.wikipedia.org/wiki/Hash_table#Separate_chaining).
-Keys overflowing from one bucket are stored in otherwise vacant buckets in the same array and chained together using 7-bit "jump distances" (indices into a hard-coded array of possible distances, in terms of buckets, to the next key in the chain).
+Keys-value pairs overflowing from one bucket are stored in otherwise vacant buckets in the same array and chained together using 7-bit "jump distances" (indices into a hard-coded array of possible distances, in terms of buckets, to the next key-value pair in the chain).
 Groups of this metadata—i.e. 7-bit jump distances coupled with 1-bit flags—are stored interspersed with groups of buckets (every 16 bytes of metadata is followed by the 16 corresponding buckets).
 This design shares similarities with an older technique called [coalesced hashing](https://en.wikipedia.org/wiki/Coalesced_hashing), except that the chains do not coalesce.

   This table's approximate memory overhead is one byte, plus key-value padding, per bucket, in addition to the size of a key-value pair per vacant bucket.